msdevno/hol-oss-devops/002-jenkins-setup.md

-# 2. Setting up Jenkins Job
+# 2. Creating and configuring a Jenkins server in Azure

 ## 2.1 Overview
 In this lab, we will use Jenkins to create a build using maven to use it in our HOL-OSS-DEVOPS project.